 There were no (or minimal) land sales before 1831.
 Transportation to Sydney ended in 1840 as the colony opened up to free settlement, land sales (by auction), and subdivision.
 Self-government in New South Wales came in 1855.

-Independent colonies opened up under British rule, starting with Hobart in Van Diemen's land in the south.
+Independent colonies opened up under British rule, starting with Hobart in Van Diemen's land in the south in 1825.

-Over the waters from Sydney back in 1834, James Busby, the official British Resident in New Zealand, drafted a document known as the "Declaration of (sovereign) Independence" of New Zealand which he and 34 northern Maori chiefs signed at Waitangi on 28 October 1835.
+Over the waters from Sydney in 1834, James Busby, the official British Resident in New Zealand, drafted a document known as the "Declaration of (sovereign) Independence" of New Zealand which he and 34 northern Maori chiefs signed at Waitangi on 28 October 1835.
 By 1839, 52 chiefs had signed.
-In 1840, via the Treaty of Waitangi, New Zealand became a British colony then in 1853 a self-governing British state alongside New South Wales.
+In 1840, the Treaty of Waitangi, that ensured future land sales always had to go via the Crown, meant New Zealand was now a British colony then in 1853 a self-governing British state, alongside New South Wales.
 Click here for further background to this document.
 Back in 1769-1770 James Cook, followed by English missionaries, had started transcribing the Maori language into the English script, a development embraced enthusiastically by Maoris during the 1820s.
 Now in 1862, the first electric telegraph line was built, starting at Christchurch in the South Island.
 In 1872 it reached Auckland, then in 1876 a submarine cable was laid to Sydney, and thus to the rest of the world.

 Back to Australia.
 Federation in 1901 now declared Australia's colonies to be self-governing states inside the Commonwealth of Australia, with the Australian constitution recognising the principal of "separation of powers" i.e. having three branches of government 1.
 Parliament: Making laws 2.
 Prime Minister and the Cabinet: Enforcing laws 3.
 High Court Judges: Interpreting laws in light of the Constitution, with Parliament always subject to the Constitution.
 The Constitution cannot be changed by an Act of Parliament alone, a referendum of the people is necessary.